cypress-io/cypress-documentation/source/guides/references/protractor-migration-guide.md

 # Getting Started

-Like any library you would add to your application, we start by adding it as a dependency to our `package.json`.
+Like any library you would add to your application, we start by {% url "adding it as a dependency" installing-cypress#Installing %} to our `package.json`.

 ```shell
 npm install cypress -D